nagrjungururaj/Denoising-Autoencoder-MNIST/README.md

 The code shows on how to use the autoencoders on the custom MNIST dataset to reconstruct them.
 Also, denoising techniques like gaussian and masking noise are applied which results in a denoised autoencoder.
 The user can implement and tweak deep stacked autoencoders and deep denoised autoencoders on their own image data after working on this demonstration.

 # Pre-requisites
 The demonstration asssumes that the user has an basic-to-intermediate knowledge in Python and some basics in machine learning and neural networks.
-Additionally, basics of Tensorflow is useful.
+Additionally, basics of Tensorflow are useful.

 # Dependencies and Packages
 1. Python 2.7 or greater